drehnstrom/temp-redshift-to-bq/labs/2-Schema Migration from Redshift to BigQuery/instructions/en.md

   views DESC;
 ```

-2. After the table runs, in the results pane, examine its execution details.
+2. After the table runs, in the __Results__ pane, examine its execution details.
 Note the number of bytes shuffled.

 ![Bytes Shuffled](img/bytes-shuffled.png)

-3. Now, you will re-create the same table, but cluster on the language field.
+3. Now, you re-create the same table, but cluster on the language field.
 Run the following SQL command to create a new dataset in your project called `wiki_clustered`.

 ```
 CREATE SCHEMA IF NOT EXISTS wiki_clustered OPTIONS( location="us");
 ```

-4. Now, create the clustered table using the following statement (_this command to will take a minute or so to run_).
+4. Create the clustered table using the following statement (_this command will take a minute or so to run_).

 ```
 CREATE OR REPLACE TABLE